yngtodd/chat/docs/src/title-page.md

-# Data Parallelism and Communication Patterns for Natural Language Processing
+# Communication Patterns for Natural Language Processing

 *by Todd Young*